ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/08_-_Configuration_Management.md

 ## Syslog triggered

-IP Fabric checks incoming syslog messages for key phrase (for example "*Configured from console by admin15 on vty0.*").
+IP Fabric checks incoming syslog messages for a key phrase (for example "*Configured from console by admin15 on vty0.*").
 This option needs proper syslog configuration on the device side.

 ***Syslog*** server listens on port 514/UDP and there is no additional configuration on the IP Fabric side needed.
-You can send syslog directly from network devices ([example for Cisco IOS](https://community.cisco.com/t5/network-architecture-documents/how-to-configure-logging-in-cisco-ios/tac-p/3132436)) or using syslog forwarder ([example for syslog-ng](https://support.symantec.com/en_US/article.TECH92854.html)).
+You can send syslog directly from network devices ([example for Cisco IOS](https://community.cisco.com/t5/network-architecture-documents/how-to-configure-logging-in-cisco-ios/tac-p/3132436)) or use a syslog forwarder ([example for syslog-ng](https://support.symantec.com/en_US/article.TECH92854.html)).

 **Notes:**